javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 alert( `I'm the Walrus!` ); // I'm the Walrus!
 ```

-Note that the backslash `\` serves for the correct reading of the string by Javascript, then disappears.
+Note that the backslash `\` serves for the correct reading of the string by JavaScript, then disappears.
 The in-memory string has no `\`.
 You can clearly see that in `alert` from the examples above.

 But what if we need exactly a backslash `\` in the string?